humdrum-tools/vhv-documentation/humdrum/cues/index.md

 </script>

-The second method of indicating cue notes is more suitable when several notes within a layer should be in cue size.
-In this case place the `*cue` interpretation before the first note, and `*Xcue` after the last note:
+For generating a longer sequence of cue-sized notes, a second method using `*cue` and `*Xcue` tandem interpretations can be used to turn on/off cue-size:

 {% include verovio.html
 	source="cue2"